Merida (Brave): Video games

-Merida appeared as the main character in the "endless running" video game, Temple Run: Brave, a spinoff of the game Temple Run.
+Merida appeared as the main character in the endless runner video game, Temple Run: Brave, a spinoff of the game Temple Run.
 The game was released on June 14, 2012, a week before the movie was released.
 Merida & her father King Fergus are the only playable characters in the game.
 The developers of the game, Keith Shepherd and Natalia Luckyanova noted, "We definitely had some surreal moments while working with them.
 They're Pixar!
 They do such a fantastic job of appealing to young audiences as well as adults.
 Their movies always span the whole range of emotions, from happiness to sadness, to everything in-between.
 Working with them, I think there was a couple of times where we just had to pinch ourselves and, you know, ask is this really happening?"
 The game received positive reviews from critics.

 MacDonald reprised the role as Merida for the video game version of the film.
-Merida is also a playable character in Disney Infinity 2.0, Lego The Incredibles, and Disney Magic Kingdoms.
+Merida is also a playable character in Disney Infinity 2.0, Lego The Incredibles, Disney Magic Kingdoms, and Disney Mirrorverse and appears as a villager in Disney Dreamlight Valley.

-"Bravely"
+Bravely

-Merida appears in young adult novel Bravely written by author Maggie Stiefvater, published by Disney Press on 3 May, 2022.
-The story picks up a year after events of Brave where DunBroch is about to be demolished by god of destruction, Feradach, while the ancient entity of creation known as Cailleach informs Merida about a way to save her people.
+Merida appears in young adult novel Bravely written by author Maggie Stiefvater, published by Disney Press on 3 May 2022.
+The story picks up a year after events of Brave where DunBroch is about to be demolished by god of destruction, Feradach (whom Merida later romances), while the ancient entity of creation known as Cailleach informs Merida about a way to save her people.